Where to Stay in Salzburg First Time: 10 Best Areas

 Stay In Mülln If you are traveling on a budget, you want to stay near the city center but not in it, you enjoy parks and rivers.

-Best places to stay near Mülln:
+Best places to stay in Salzburg near Mülln:

 Morzg is much further from the city centre than the other areas on this list.
 Located at the southern-most tip of Salzburg, it is connected to the main town via the direct Morzge Straße.
 Whilst it is quite a way from the central districts, this road makes it easy to get in and out of the city if you want to.